 Fill out this section only if you want to trade options.
 If you want to apply to trade options, you must complete the entire CFS Account Application including this section.
-Note: Due to the speculative nature of options trading, if you checked "Conservative" as your sole investment objective in section 3, or if you are opening a Custodial account, your account may be considered only for Level One: Writing Covered Calls.

-If you have no experience in a specific transaction type, please write $''O^{\prime\prime}$ in the box.
+If you have no experience in a specific transaction type, please write "O" in the box.